MicrosoftDocs/playfab-docs/playfab-docs/sdks/postman/quickstart.md

 # Postman quickstart

-This quickstart has been designed to assist you in the download and setup of the all-inclusive PlayFab Postman collection.
+This quickstart helps you set up the all-inclusive PlayFab Postman collection.
 The collection contains files that will help you make your first PlayFab API call using Postman.

+Before continuing, make sure you have completed [Getting started for developers](../../personas/developer.md) which ensures you have a PlayFab account and are familiar with the PlayFab Game Manager.

 ## Prerequisites

-- You should be familiar with basic PlayFab topics.
+- Familiarity with basic PlayFab topics.

-- To connect to the PlayFab service, your machine must be running TLS v1.2 or better.
+- A machine running TLS v1.2 or better to connect to the PlayFab service.

-- For Windows, this means Windows 7 and above.
+- Windows 7 or newer.

 - [Official Microsoft Documentation](https://msdn.microsoft.com/en-us/library/windows/desktop/aa380516%28v=vs.85%29.aspx)

 - [Support for SSL/TLS protocols on Windows](https://blogs.msdn.com/b/kaushal/archive/2011/10/02/support-for-ssl-tls-protocols-on-windows.aspx)

 ## Setup